Wisdom in your treatment of adrenal issues

 The following represents gems in wisdom about adrenal issues and treatment which thyroid patients have learned along the way:

-- Saliva cortisol is the way to find out, not blood testing.
 Blood testing is measuring the combination of bound and unbound cortisol, so you can look high when you are actually low, cellularly.
 This has happened to a lot of folks!
 Saliva will test you at four key times in a 24 hour period, and measures your cellular levels, which is key.
 Some do six times in a 24 hour period, but four gives good information.
 Places to order saliva testing are here.
 They even knew saliva was the way to go in 1983!
 (Note: saliva testing by Quest simply gives the ranges as “less than” or “more than” a particular number.
 We have found those useless for interpretation.
 NONE of the saliva facilities listed in the link above use Quest.)

 DIFFERENT KINDS OF ADRENAL ISSUES AS REVEALED BY SALIVA TESTING